seanbreckenridge/bgproc/README.md

 # bgproc

-A basic bash loop to run things in the background.
+A bash loop to run tasks in the background.
 Used as a cron alternative.

 Uses a lock file at `/tmp/bgproc.lock` to make sure duplicates aren't running, though it wouldn't make a huge difference since commands are run behind `evry` anyways.